 Management's assessment of our ability to continue as a going concern involves making a judgment, at a particular point in time, about inherently uncertain future outcomes and events or conditions.
+However, the existence of a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern without a significant restructuring and/or financing, and, accordingly, of the appropriateness of the use of the going concern assumption in the preparation of the unaudited condensed interim consolidated financial statements.
+Management is evaluating various alternatives to secure the necessary financing so that the Company can continue as a going concern.
+While the Company has been successful in obtaining financing to date, there can be no assurance that the Company will achieve profitability and be able to do so in the future on terms favorable for the Company.
 Please see the "Liquidity and Capital Resources" section in this Quarterly Report on Form 10-Q for a discussion of the factors considered by management in arriving at its assessment.